Vermin Supreme: 2020 United States Senate election in Massachusetts

+2024 Democratic Party primary in New Hampshire

 Personal life

-Supreme grew up near Boston, Massachusetts, and is said to be the oldest of three children.
+Supreme grew up near Boston, Massachusetts, and is the oldest of three children.
 He graduated from Gloucester High School in 1979, then moved to Baltimore to attend the Maryland Institute College of Art.
 He eventually dropped out of college and began booking bands for underground music clubs.

 He legally changed his name to Vermin Supreme in the 1990s while still in Baltimore.

 In 2006, Supreme donated one of his kidneys to his mother, who was suffering from renal failure.

-He is married and has no children.
+Supreme is married and has no children.
+He resides in Rockport, Massachusetts.